 The wet form happens when abnormal blood vessels grow in the back of the eye.
 These blood vessels break easily and leak blood and fluid under the macula.
 This can quickly damage the macula and distort your central vision.
 Experts are still studying the causes of both forms, but they know several different things may play a part.
 You are more likely to have macular degeneration if:

-You are an older adult.
-The risk of getting macular degeneration increases as you age, starting at around age 50.
+- You are an older adult: The risk of getting macular degeneration increases as you age, starting at around age 50.

-A close family member has macular degeneration.
+- A close family member has macular degeneration.

-You are white.
+- You are white.

-What are the symptoms?
+What are the types of macular degeneration?

 The main symptom of macular degeneration is dim or fuzzy central vision.
 Objects may look warped or smaller than they really are.
 You may have a blank or blind spot in the center of your field of vision.
 As the disease gets worse, you may have trouble with tasks like reading and driving.
 The two forms differ in how quickly symptoms develop and how severe they are.